 We believe that social researchers should be fluent in the full range of methods for collecting and analyzing data.
 The questions we ask, rather than ideological commitments, drive the choice of one method over another in any particular situation.
 This website aims to help researchers choose the right tools, emphasizing the integration and complementary applications of qualitative and quantitative data and analysis.

 The site was first developed by Lance Gravlee and David Kennedy in 2002, while we were finishing our PhDs in anthropology at the University of Florida.
-It is now maintained by Alan Schultz, Brittany Osbourne, Lance Gravlee, and H. Russell Bernard to support NSF-funded training opportunities in methods for cultural anthropologists.
+It is now maintained by Angelina Howell, Lance Gravlee, and H. Russell Bernard to support NSF-funded training opportunities in methods for cultural anthropologists.